luislutz/BitMap/README.md

 ## Different Use Cases:

-- Voltage Controlled Bitreducing of CV and Audio signals
+- Voltage controlled Bitreducing of CV and Audio signals
-- Reducing Sample Rate of CV and Audio Signals (S&H)
+- Voltage controlled Reducing of Sample Rate for CV and Audio Signals (S&H)
 - Random Voltage and Gate Source
 - Sequencing Drums with mutes (up to 9 channels)
 - Quantizing of pitch CV (Chromatic and unusal scales)